Special Olympics programming is divided into two major streams: Community Programs and Competition Programs.

 IF YOU ARE HOSTING A SPECIAL OLYMPICS COMPETITION IN SASKATCHEWAN YOU ARE REQUIRED TO HAVE IT SANCTIONED.

-In order to have a competition sanctioned, you must fill out the below sanctioning form and return it to Program Coordinator.
+In order to have a competition sanctioned, you must fill out the below sanctioning form.

 Types of Competitive Programs